 The success of any political campaign is determined by how many people are inclined to vote for the candidate.
 The number of votes speaks volumes about the public support that a politician can garner.

-To reach out to many voters, politicians design surveys that help them know what issues matter to voters and which ones don’t.
+To reach out to many voters, politicians design surveys that help them know what issues matter to voters and which don’t.

 However, designing an effective survey can be challenging because there are several factors at play here, including understanding different personality types so you can better gauge their response.

 Political surveys are essential for any political party to gather information about their voters and understand the public’s opinion on various issues.

 These surveys help in identifying problems that might affect the party during elections.

 However, designing a successful survey is not as simple as it sounds; plenty of common mistakes are made while preparing these polls.